SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 </div>
 </div>

 The confusion matrix shown here represents the performance of a model predicting the difficulty level of French text, categorized into six classes: A1, A2, B1, B2, C1, and C2.
 Each row represents the true difficulty level, while each column represents the predicted difficulty level.
 Overall, the model demonstrates a strong performance in predicting the difficulty levels, particularly for the A1 and B2 categories.
-Misclassifications are more frequent in adjacent difficulty levels (e.g., A1-A2, B1-B2), indicating the model's sensitivity to subtle differences between neighboring levels.
+Misclassifications are more frequent in adjacent difficulty levels (e.g., A1-A2, B1-B2), indicating the model's sensitivity to subtle differences between neighbouring levels.

 ## Section 3: Challenges and Erroneous Predictions ⁉️